 Roofing including roof space

-Repair category 1
+Repair category 2

-Notes The roof covering is original to the construction of the property.
+Notes Evidence of weathering, open pointing and moss growth was evident to the roof tiling.
+Moss can retain unwanted moisture.
+A licensed roofing contractor can be asked to inspect the roof structure to advise on any necessary repairs to ensure wind and watertightness.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+ROOF SPACE: No access obtained.